-FBLA state dues of \$4 and national dues of \$6 (total of \$10 per member) should be sent directly to the national office using the online reporting process.
+FBLA state dues of \$4 and national dues of \$10 (a total of \$14 per member) should be sent directly to the national office using the online reporting process.
 Go to www.fbla.org and click on the "LOGIN" link.
-After reporting the membership online, print a copy of the membership form and send it to the national office along with a check made payable to FBLA-PBL, Inc.
+After reporting the membership online, print a copy of the membership form and send it to the national office along with a check made payable to FBLA, Inc.